stateful/docs.runme.dev/docs/guide/helm.md

 Follow the instructions and commands in the above [notebook](https://github.com/stateful/blog-examples/blob/main/Cloud-native/helm/helm.md) for this guide.

-## **Helm Chart Repository**
+## **Creating A Helm Chart Within Your Runme Environment**

-This collection comprises packaged Helm charts for easy discovery, distribution, and installation.
+You can create your [helm chart](https://helm.sh/docs/intro/using_helm/#creating-your-own-charts) to suit your specific use case but for this guide, We will be using a helm chart from the `helm repo` , The repository is a collection that comprises of packaged Helm charts for easy discovery, distribution, and installation.
 In the `Helm Repo` section of this notebook, we guide you on how to add a repo to your local Helm configuration.
 We also show you how to list the charts in your repo and search through them to select the specific chart you need.

 For this guide, The repo adds a Kubernetes Ingress controller called `ingress-nginx` it helps manage external access to services within the Kubernetes cluster.